How to Sign Up for Medicaid in Virginia: A Quick Guide for Residents

 Share this:

-Getting health coverage in Virginia can feel confusing.
+Getting health coverage in Virginia can feel a bit like navigating a maze.

-You might wonder if you qualify for Medicaid and how to sign up.
+You might find yourself wondering if you qualify for Medicaid and how to get started.

-The good news is that applying for Medicaid in Virginia is easier than you might think.
-You can apply for Medicaid online, by phone, or through Virginia’s Insurance Marketplace.
+The good news?
+Signing up for Medicaid in Virginia is simpler than you might think.
+You can apply for Medicaid online, give them a call, or check out Virginia’s Insurance Marketplace.

 A person filling out Medicaid application forms at a desk with a computer, pen, and documents

-You don’t need to guess if you qualify.
+You don’t have to second-guess whether you qualify.

-The state looks at your income and family size to decide.
+The state considers your income and family size in their decision.

-You can apply from home on your computer or phone.
+You can apply right from the comfort of your home using your computer or phone.

-There are people ready to answer your questions and guide you through the process.
+Prefer talking to someone?
+There are friendly folks ready to answer your questions and guide you through the steps.

 Key Takeaways

-• You can apply for Virginia Medicaid online, by phone, or through the state marketplace
+• You can apply for Medicaid in Virginia online, over the phone, or through the state marketplace.

-• Virginia’s Medicaid expansion means more people now qualify for coverage
+• Thanks to Medicaid expansion, more Virginians now qualify for coverage.

-• Help is available if you need assistance with your Medicaid application
+• If you need assistance with your application, help is readily available.

 Eligibility Requirements